apache/echarts-doc/en/option/partial/mark-line.md

 #${prefix} coord(Array)
 Coordinates of the starting point or finishing point.Coordinates format depends on the coordinate system of the series.It could be `x`, `y` in [grid coordinates](~grid), or  `radius`, `angle`in [polar coordinates](~polar).

-**Attention：**In ECharts 2.x , `xAxis` and `yAxis` will be used to label position in grid coordinates,ECharts 3 is no longer recommended.
+**Attention: **In ECharts 2.x , `xAxis` and `yAxis` will be used to label position in grid coordinates,ECharts 3 is no longer recommended.
 {{ /if }}
 #${prefix} x(number)
 screen x coordinate of relative container, per pixel.